bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

 -----------

 The Bokeh layout system is not a completely generic, general purpose layout engine.
-It is intentionally sacrifices some capability in order to make common use cases and scenarios simple to express.
+It intentionally sacrifices some capability in order to make common use cases and scenarios simple to express.
 Extremely nested layouts with many different sizing modes may yield undesirable results, either in terms of perfomance, or visual appearance.
 For such cases it is recommended to use the